Pet Shop Boys: Release (2002–2005)

 In 2003, Pet Shop Boys launched two new labels, Olde English Vinyl and Lucky Kunst, their Spaghetti Records label becoming defunct.
 The first release on Olde English Vinyl was Atomizer's "Hooked on Radiation", followed by Pete Burns' "Jack and Jill Party" in 2004.
-The only Lucky Kunst release to date is the mentioned Kiki Kokova's version of "Love to Love You Baby".
+The only Lucky Kunst release to date is the Kiki Kokova's version of "Love to Love You Baby".
 They also remixed Yoko Ono's "Walking on Thin Ice" in 2003 and Rammstein's "Mein Teil" in 2004.
 Another new manager, David Dorrell, was brought on board to replace Clark.
-In November 2003, Pet Shop Boys released a second greatest hits album, PopArt: Pet Shop Boys – The Hits, a double compilation with two new singles: "Miracles" and "Flamboyant".
+In November 2003, Pet Shop Boys released a second greatest hits album, PopArt: The Hits, a double compilation with two new singles: "Miracles" and "Flamboyant".
 Not chronologically arranged, the tracks were divided into two discs: Pop including the more traditional pop songs and Art containing those works which were considered more experimental.

 In September 2004, Pet Shop Boys appeared at a free concert in Trafalgar Square in London, where they performed, with the Dresdner Sinfoniker orchestra, a whole new soundtrack to accompany the seminal 1925 silent film Battleship Potemkin.
 There were four further live performances of the work with the Dresdner Sinfoniker in Germany in September 2005.
 The Battleship Potemkin soundtrack was then released on 5 September 2005.
-In November 2004, Pet Shop Boys played at the Prince's Trust concert titled Produced by Trevor Horn with other artists who had worked with the British producer Trevor Horn, including Grace Jones, ABC, Seal and Frankie Goes to Hollywood.
-In 2005, Pet Shop Boys was selected as the headline act for the Moscow Live 8 concert, in Red Square.
-They were received extremely well by the crowd in Moscow.
-Also in 2005, Pet Shop Boys were asked to put together the twentieth release in the Back to Mine series, an ongoing anthology showcasing artists' favourite music selections, with an emphasis on afterhours chill-out music.
-As a condition, Neil Tennant and Chris Lowe were given one disc each, whereas all previous releases in the series consisted of only a single disc per group (see Back to Mine: Pet Shop Boys).
+In November 2004, Pet Shop Boys played at the Prince's Trust concert titled "Produced by Trevor Horn" with other artists who had worked with Trevor Horn, including Grace Jones, ABC, Seal and Frankie Goes to Hollywood.
+In 2005, Pet Shop Boys were selected as the headline act for the Moscow Live 8 concert, in Red Square, where a crowd of between 60,000 and 80,000 gathered to watch them perform.
+Also in 2005, Pet Shop Boys were asked to put together Back to Mine: Pet Shop Boys, the twentieth release in an ongoing series showcasing artists' favourite music selections, with an emphasis on afterhours chill-out music.
+As a condition, Neil Tennant and Chris Lowe were given one disc each, whereas all previous releases in the series consisted of only a single disc per group.

-In July 2017, Pet Shop Boys reissued Release, as part of their 'Catalogue: 1985–2012' series.
-It features the remastered album, plus bonus tracks, demos and Pet Shop Boys' remixes of their tracks.